kimanikevin254/onehouse-cdc-pipeline-demo/README.md

-# Implementing CDC with Apache Hudi for Real-Time Data Lake Updates
+# Implementing CDC with Apache Hudi™ for Near Real-Time Data Lakehouse Updates

-This repository demonstrates how to implement Change Data Capture (CDC) with Apache Hudi to enable real-time updates in a data lake.
+This repository demonstrates how to implement Change Data Capture (CDC) with Apache Hudi to enable real-time updates in a data lakehouse.

 ## Architecture Overview